 The Islamic Republic of Iran, as its name suggests, is one of the few countries in the world whose government is a theocracy.
-It means that Iran is ruled by laws considered to have divine authority, namely the Sharia law, which is over the Iranian constitution.
+It means that Iran is ruled by laws considered to have divine authority, namely Sharia law, which is over the Iranian constitution.
 Therefore, religion is a major aspect of Iranian culture and social life.
 Yet, besides Islam, the state's religion, Iran has welcomed many other religions on its soil and still do, as well as it has been the birthplace of important faiths in history.
 If some religions have disappeared since others are still practised in Iran.

 The vast majority of Iranians are Muslims, more precisely Shia Muslim, which is the official religion of the Islamic Republic.
 Shia Islam is one of the two main branches of Islam, alongside Sunni.
 One of the biggest differences between these two currents resides in the figure considered as the rightful successor of the prophet.
 For Shias, it is Ali, the prophet's son-in-law, and his descendants.
-Shia Muslims are a minority among the Muslim's world (10 to 15% of all Muslims), but they represent the large majority in Iran (90 to 95% of the population).
+Shia Muslims are a minority in the Muslim world (10 to 15% of all Muslims), but they represent the large majority in Iran (90 to 95% of the population).
 Sunnis in Iran are found among ethnic minorities such as Arabs, Kurds, Baluchis, and Turks, populations which are mostly located at the borders of the country.

-Islam arrived in Iran with the Muslim conquest of Persia, at the 7th century, which led to the fall of the Sassanid Empire, and has been the official religion since.
+Islam arrived in Iran with the Muslim conquest of Persia, in the 7th century, which led to the fall of the Sassanid Empire, and has been the official religion since.
 It's nowadays the world's second-largest religion.
 This monotheistic faith teaches that God, which is merciful and omniscient, has guided humanity through sacred writings and prophets.
 Muslims base their faith upon the Quran, a holy book containing the words of God.

-Alongside Shiism and Sunnism, other schools of thoughts represented in Iran, such as Sufi order.
+Alongside Shiism and Sunnism, other schools of thought represented in Iran, such as the Sufi order.
 This latter is often described as the mystical branch of Islam, and have been the inspirational force of many Persian writers and poets throughout history.
 Nowadays in Iran, the number of Sufis is estimated between two and five million.
 Another religious minority in Iran is the Baha'is, a belief that was born in Persia at the end of the 19th century and is restricted in Iran nowadays.

 Religious independence and respect for other religions of the book derive directly from the writings of the Quran.
 If Islam is the state religion of Iran, three other religions are officially recognized as minorities by the Islamic Republic: Zoroastrians, Jewish, and Christians.
-Thus, the members of these religions are legally protected and represented at the Parliament, even though they are not allowed to proselytizing.
-According to the Iranian's constitution, they are "free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education".
+Thus, the members of these religions are legally protected and represented at the Parliament, even though they are not allowed to proselytize.
+According to the Iranian constitution, they are "free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education".

 Christians are an important community in Iran, as it is the biggest minority.
 They have a long history in Persia, with the Assyrians, which are the most ancient Christian community in Orient.
 Their origin in ancient Iran dates back to 4000 years.
-They are currently 30.000 to 50.000 people in Iran, most of them living in the northwest of Iran, around the Urmia Lake.
+They are currently 30.000 to 50.000 people in Iran, most of them living in the northwest of Iran, around Urmia Lake.
 Yet, the largest Christian community in Iran are the Armenians, with about 80.000 members today (they were 300.000 in 1979).
 Beautiful Armenian churches and monasteries can be visited in Isfahan or around the town of Jolfa, in northwest Iran.

 If they believe in Christian writings, Assyrians relate to the Church of the East, also called Nestorian or Persia Church, as it was founded under the Persian Empire of the Sassanids.
 This branch is independent of the authority of the Pope and other Christian leaders, and have its own Patriarch at his head.
 Armenian Christians are part of another Christian current, the Orthodox Catholic Church, which is the second-largest Christian church in the world.

-History of the Jews in Iran dates back to centuries ago, and it's the Persian king Cyrus who is credited for liberating the Jews.
+The history of the Jews in Iran dates back to centuries ago, and it's the Persian king Cyrus who is credited for liberating the Jews.
 The founder of the Persian Empire had freed them of the Babylonian captivity and enabled them to return to Jerusalem in order to establish their Temple.
 He is thus named in the Hebrew Bible as the patron and deliverer of the Jews.